 So now, you have two options:

-Install your tag and drive enough visitors to trigger your retargeting audience quickly.
-But this costs money, essentially you're buying data at a "loss" up front, for future profits after optimizing your campaign.
-Nothing wrong here, but you best have a healthy marketing budget in place if this is your strategy.
+Install your tag and drive enough visitors and clicks to trigger your retargeting audience quickly.
+But this costs money, essentially you're buying data at a "loss" up front, for future ROI after optimizing your campaign.
+You best have a pro on hand to do this right, otherwise once again, it's over before the campaign even starts.
+There is nothing "wrong" with this strategy, but it requires a strong business who is accounting or an up front loss in ad spend to get the retargeting audience to start delivering.

-There are literally 25+ ways I can think of to do this very successfully.
-But I always enjoy saving clients money, even when they aren't concerned spending it.
+There are literally 25+ ways I can think of to do this effectively.

 Once the 300 user threshold is met you'll start to populate demographic data.
-Now, you can now build lookalike audiences and avoid expensive interest-based targeting (i.e. cold traffic).
+Now, you can now build lookalike audiences and move away from those expensive 'cold' clicks.

 This is a game changing mindset for scaling your ads cost effectively and profitably.